-Among the other controls, the results also show that large loans are more likely to be repaid, and that repayment of refinancing loans is less likely, results that hold in all three regressions.
 In addition, ARM loans and loans with a high initial interest rate are uniformly less likely to repay.
 The ARM effect possibly captures the default-inducing trigger event of an ARM interest-rate reset, an event that may be more punishing the higher is the initial interest rate.
 Single-family loans are more likely to repay, and higher mortgage rates at termination also make repayment more likely in two of the regressions.
-This latter effect seems counterintuitive given that consumers are less likely to seek a mortgage on a new house, which requires repayment of their existing mortgage, when interest rates are high.
-The effects of the remaining controls are inconsistent across the three regressions in Table 5.
-The regressions contain a number of additional control variables whose coefficients are not reported, and the full set of results is shown in Table A.2 in the appendix.
+This latter effect seems counterintuitive given that consumers are less likely to seek a mortgage on a new house, which requires repayment of their existing mortgage, when interest rates are high.23 The effects of the remaining controls are inconsistent across the three regressions in Table 5.
+The regressions contain a number of additional control variables whose coefficients are not reported, with the full set of results shown in Table A.2 in the appendix.